hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 <hr>

 #### 3
-Nano 33 Ble Sense with a OV767x Camera
+# Nano 33 Ble Sense with an OV767x Camera

-A few years ago my students chose to work with the Nano-33-ble-sense, and we purchased a $10 ov7670 camera to go with it.
+A few years ago my students chose to work with the Nano-33-Ble-Sense, and we purchased a $10 ov7670 camera to go with it.
-This is my first successful ov7670 image
+This is my first successful OV7670 image

 <img src="https://user-images.githubusercontent.com/5605614/189017911-edacb75a-07ee-4ec7-a586-a6bdf7644412.png" width="400" />

-In September 2020 I helped problem solve the ov767x camera with the Nano-33-Ble-Sense <a href="https://github.com/arduino-libraries/Arduino_OV767X/issues/5"> here</a> and also to get it working on EdgeImpulse <a href="https://forum.edgeimpulse.com/t/ov7670-cam-with-nano33ble-sense/917">here</a>.
+In September 2020 I helped problem solve the OV767x camera with the Nano-33-Ble-Sense <a href="https://github.com/arduino-libraries/Arduino_OV767X/issues/5"> here</a> and also got it working on EdgeImpulse <a href="https://forum.edgeimpulse.com/t/ov7670-cam-with-nano33ble-sense/917">here</a>.
 This was the first steps that I believe helped the Arduino TinyML kit to work well.

-My first clear 48x48 image from the OV7670 camera inputed into EdgeImpulse
+This image is of my first clear 48x48 pixel image from the OV7670 camera inputed into an EdgeImpulse classification model.<br>
 <img src="https://user-images.githubusercontent.com/5605614/189018161-b31d90a6-d5b8-43b6-a70d-80601f526e94.png" width="48" />

 <hr>